-Paying off student loan debt can be very stressful but if you create a solid plan, you can be successful on your journey to becoming debt free and these 7 ways will help your conquer that debt.
+Paying off or refinancing student loan debt can be very stressful but if you create a solid plan, you can be successful on your journey to becoming debt free and these 7 ways will help you conquer that debt.

 "Paying off large amounts of student loan debt is never easy but developing and plan and following through with it makes it totally achievable."

 1. Get an understanding of what you signed up for